vmcall/x64-vm/README.md

 # x64-vm
-x86-64 virtual machine and disassembler
+x86-64 virtual machine and disassembler, it's unfinished and only handles a few ADD instruction variants.
+This is the result of self-hatred, the intel reference manual and 7 days without internet.